How To Make iPhone Apps – Object Oriented Programming and Classes

 You can think of a variable as a bucket to store a value of some sort.
 Once you declare a variable, you can set its value and retrieve it later on when you need it.

 Variables are essential to our programming because we’ll need to keep track of different objects, values and other data.
-We will keep track of this stuff by declaring variables of the correct type and we’ll use variables to help us keep track of these objects, values and data.
+We keep track of this stuff by declaring variables of the correct type.

-In our Superhero.h file, we might declare a variable to identify and store our Superhero’s intelligence, stamina etc. Or we might even declare a variable with a type Superhero, in order to refer to our Superhero’s superpal!
+In our Superhero.h file, we might declare a variable to identify and store our Superhero’s intelligence, stamina, or even a variable with a type Superhero in order to refer to our Superhero’s superpal.

 There are two broad categories of variables: value types and reference types.
-Then there are a whole bunch of variable types that fall into one of these two categories.
 Any variable which keeps track of objects is a reference type and the other ones are value types.

 NSString